bomonike/bomonike.github.io/nft.md

 ??? information is recorded on the blockchain, it cannot be altered retroactively without altering all subsequent blocks.
 This makes blockchain ideal for ensuring trust in data integrity and authenticity.

+## Filecoin

+Filecoin (FIL) is a decentralized storage network designed to store and retrieve data securely and efficiently.
+It operates on a peer-to-peer network, allowing users to store files on the internet using blockchain technology.

+   * <a target="_blank" href="https://www.youtube.com/watch?v=_lNL1uU_I58">VIDEO</a>
+   * <a target="_blank" href="https://www.youtube.com/watch?v=7NUQlY7b4Mk">VIDEO</a>: Filecoin (FIL) Review: A Beginner's Guide
+   * <a target="_blank" href="https://www.youtube.com/watch?v=bfsDn0_gFBo">Filecoin Update: Will FIL 10X?!
+Complete Review!</a> by Coin Bureau
+   * <a target="_blank" href="https://www.youtube.com/watch?v=lSfqPj7PpVc&pp=sAQB">Cryptopia: Bitcoin, Blockchains, and the Future of the Internet"</a> on YouTube Movies & TV Documentary • 2021

 <a name="IPFS"></a>

 ## IPFS

-The IPFS (InterPlanetary File System)</a> is a decentralized, peer-to-peer file storage protocol that enable users to store and access content without a central server.
+The IPFS (InterPlanetary File System) <a target="_blank" href="https://ipfs.tech">https://ipfs.tech</a> is a decentralized, peer-to-peer file storage protocol that enable users to store and access content without a central server.
 It's used by:

    * https://d.tube a YouTube clone on its Avalon blockchain
    * app.Uniswap.org blockchain app (URL uniswap.exchange) ENS contenthash for uniswap.eth for uniswap.eth.link
-   * <a target="_blank" href="https://www.youtube.com/watch?v=_lNL1uU_I58">Filecoin</a>

 Notice that files take longer to load than HTTP servers.